 Once you know all of this, you can perform the audience targeting for your digital ads and social media promotions more accurately, with an extensive reach, and a superior impact.

-CREATE A CONTENT PLAN
+CREATE A CONTENT PLAN FOR SEO Services

 If you run a corporate blog, it is always a good idea to keep a consistent editorial calendar.
 You can use Google Sheets for this purpose and simply outline weekly, monthly, quarterly plan for the future blog posts.